MileHacker Logo

 • Consider hiring a private vehicle with a driver for convenience.

-• This makes it easier logistics and movement for the group.
+• This results in it easier logistics and movement for the group.

 • Plan a detailed itinerary to keep everyone informed.